harfbuzz/boring-expansion-spec/avar2-in-designspace.md

 So for the region defined by `wght` [400, 700, 900], `wdth` [100, 150, 200] we have a delta set of [-0.1, 0.1] for the axes `wght` and `wdth`.

 This region covers the whole “upper right quadrant” of the designspace, so we did not need to specify min and max.
+(If xvalue > default, we use axis default and axis max as dimension min and max; if xvalue < default, we use axis min and axis default as dimension min and max.)
 To be explicit and to demonstrate the use of min and max, we could have written the following to define exactly the same region and therefore the same action for the compiler:

 ```xml